bofie/cs168_student/projects/proj1_chat/spec.md

     $ python basic_client.py localhost 12345
     I am a student in CS168.
 This class is awesome!
     $ python basic_client.py localhost 12345
-    Can you believe that attendance is required at lecture?!
+    Why is Shenker so bad at drawing?

 If a server had been started on port 12345 before the client was run, it should have printed output as follows:

     $ python basic_server.py 12345
     I am a student in CS168.
 This class is awesome!
-    Can you believe that attendance is required at lecture?!
+    Why is Shenker so bad at drawing?

 ## Part 1